usnistgov/BF/content/en/Info/BF Security APIs/BF Security Rules API.md

 //Exclusive Rights Only//

-The BF Security Rules API generates datasets of BF Improper States that should not be present during code execution to assure code safety.
+The BF Security Rules API generates datasets of BF Improper States that should not be present at code execution to assure code safety.

 - UI &rarr; [Key](https://forms.gle/SRZyva5Vn1i4dQQ2A) required: